Feudal Japanese Society Explained

 Rather than being 'above' the system, like the emperor and shogun, priests and monks were usually 'outside' the system.

-There were also people who existed 'under' these classes and were even treated with much less respect than the merchants.
+There were also people who existed 'under' these classes and were even treated with less respect than the merchants.

 Anyone who had a career that involved interacting with dead people or animals was considered 'unclean' and treated poorly.